tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Oct 23 2007

-Rubin Ledner (a 25-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Rubin Ledner (a 25-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Rubin Ledner had never preached his views to theists before, and freaked out.
 Rubin Ledner thought about praying to Alice, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Rubin Ledner entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Rubin Ledner used scientific information to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Rubin Ledner argued that Alice was a personal, physical being that humans can relate to and communicate with.